Seek advisement from Counseling

 If you meet the above criteria, please submit an: Online Request for Review

 Note: Upon a successful review, students will be sent information to proceed with the entrance test and background check.
-Please allow a minimum of 7 business days for a notification as volume varies.
+Please allow a minimum of 2 weeks for a notification as volume varies.

 The Division of Nursing will review the student’s admission and academic record.
 Following the Division’s review, the prospective applicant will receive an e-mailed response to their Tri-C email address.
 The response will either give the student information about taking the nursing Admission and Assessment (A2) Test or decline the student’s admission request.